Health Benefits Of Relaxation & 10 Quick Ways To Bring More Calm Into Your Life

 This is particularly effective if breathwork is a part of your meditation or yoga practice.

-Simply breath in for a count of four, focusing on filling your belly with oxygen.
+Simply breathe in for a count of four, focusing on filling your belly with oxygen.
 Hold for four counts, then expel your breath for a count of eight.

 It’s almost impossible to not feel relaxed after breathing this way!